k2view-academy/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 The TDM Portal is a web-based application that helps users to easily control and manage test data.
 It has 2 main functions:

-- TDM administrative activities - this function defines TDM Business Entities, system, environments and permissions.
+- TDM administrative activities - this function defines TDM Business Entities, system, environments, permissions and reports.
 - TDM copy activities - this function creates and executes TDM tasks that provide a selected subset of entities or tables to a selected environment.

 TDM settings and tasks are saved in the [TDM PostgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 Each TDM activity, created by a user via the TDM Portal, updates the TDM DB.